Appdynamics/kafka-monitoring-extension/README.md

 ## Use Case ##
 Apache Kafka® is a distributed, fault-tolerant streaming platform.
-It can be used to process streams of data in real-time.The Kafka Monitoring extension can be used with a stand alone machine agent to provide metrics for multiple Apache Kafka.
+It can be used to process streams of data in real-time.The Kafka Monitoring extension can be used with a standalone machine agent to provide metrics for multiple Apache Kafka.

 ## Prerequisites ##